 - Payment monitoring: Tracking payment processing and distribution across trusts with different payment schedules

-"Managing a multi-trust filing campaign for a single client is like running ten parallel legal cases at once — each with its own judge, its own rules of evidence, and its own calendar.
-Most trusts will not tell you when you are about to miss a deadline.
-They process your claim according to their TDP, and if you miss a response window, that is on you.
-We use dedicated tracking systems for every client so nothing falls through the cracks.
-One missed deadline can cost a family $20,000 or more."
+"When I am managing a multi-trust campaign for a single client, I am effectively running ten parallel legal proceedings at once — each with its own evidence requirements, its own calendar, and its own response windows.
+Most trusts will not notify you before a deadline lapses.
+If you miss a deficiency response window, that claim can be denied without appeal.
+We track every deadline for every client across every trust.
+One missed deadline can cost a family $20,000 or more, and that is unacceptable."

-Attorneys work on contingency for trust fund claims, meaning they take a percentage of the recovery (typically 25-30%) rather than charging hourly fees.
-The increase in total recovery from professional representation — through identifying more trusts, selecting optimal review methods, and preventing missed deadlines — far exceeds the contingency fee in nearly every case.
+Attorneys work on contingency for trust fund claims, meaning they take a percentage of the recovery (typically 25-40%) rather than charging hourly fees.
+The increase in total recovery from professional representation — through identifying more trusts, selecting optimal review methods, and preventing missed deadlines — generally offsets the contingency fee for most claimants.

 Can Trust Fund Claims Be Combined With Other Compensation?